 The Great Waka Ama Race

-The annual race sees teams paddle outrigger canoes around Ōkahu Bay, with amazing views across Tāmaki Makaurau's harbor.
+The annual race sees teams paddle outrigger canoes around Ōkahu Bay, with amazing views across Tāmaki Makaurau's harbour.

 On this page: